-The museum is currently seeking applicants for two positions:
+The museum is currently seeking applicants for three positions:

 This position will be responsible for teaching program content, including developing new programs, curriculum, lesson plans and activities using hands on science and other engaging techniques to be utilized in exhibits for science and natural history topics.
 Actively teach school groups of all ages, and administer outreach programs throughout the state.
 The position will provide training to interns, student workers, and volunteers in best practices of science education.
 The position will coordinate the Junior Docent Program, develop and write procedures, interpret data and findings into educational units and lesson plans.
 The position will be responsible for the development and program content and curriculum for distance learning and the Museums' website that explores ways of utilizing educational technology that engages students, teachers and the public.